Low libido affects 15-16% of men and more than double the amount of women.

 In this article, we answer questions like, "how does stress affect a person's sex drive?"
 Continue reading to determine why you might be experiencing issues with low libido.

-It can be difficult to pinpoint the exact cause of low libido, which is understandably frustrating to those who want to understand the reasons for their lack of sexual desire.
-It's especially frustrating when there are multiple causes.
+It can be difficult to pinpoint the exact cause of low libido as there are multiple causes.

 In order to answer the question, "what are common causes of low libido," we will ask and answer a few others.
 The answers to the below questions are useful in determining what areas of your life could be causing your low sex desire.
 If you're looking for a comprehensive guide on low libido causes, we've got you covered as well, with this guide that talks about (almost) all reasons for low libido.

-In regards to what might cause a decreased sex drive, one of the first places to look is your relationship.
+In regards to what might cause a decreased sex drive, one place to look is your relationship.
 It's important to understand that a low sex drive doesn't mean you're unhappy in your relationship.
 However, it can be a sign that there are problems that need to be addressed for a healthier sex life.
 Here's a guide on Sexual Desire Discrepancy and how it might affect your relationship.

 In some cases, you might lose interest in sex due to a loss of physical attraction to your partner.
 This can happen over time and/or as a result of physical or emotional changes in your significant other.

-Other issues may stem from frequent conflict.
-Conflict can lead to stress (which we address later), and can even result in distrust between you and your partner.
+Other issues may stem from frequent conflict in your life, or with your partner.
+Conflict can lead to stress (which we’ll talk about later), and can even result in distrust between you and your partner.
 This constant conflict can then lead to a loss of physical desire for one another.

 However, distrust can come in other forms as well, and they aren't all related to conflict.
-For example, you might find it difficult to be vulnerable with your partner.
-Without vulnerability, it can be challenging to have open and honest communication about your wants and needs as far as sex is concerned.
+For example, you might find it difficult to be emotionally vulnerable with your partner.
+Without vulnerability, it can be challenging to have open and honest communication about your wants and needs as far as sex is concerned, and you might find it harder to be physically vulnerable with them, too.

 Your issues with low libido can stem from physical challenges, meaning your body doesn't react the way you want it to.
 For men, this can include erectile dysfunction or difficulty ejaculating.
 For women, this can include vaginal dryness or an inability to orgasm.